 On the other hand, Supervisory Board and controller shall operate independently, examine and supervise the activities of cooperatives and unions of cooperatives in accordance with the law and charter.
 Supervisory Board and controller shall be elected directly by the general meeting of members among the members and representatives of member cooperatives by secret ballot.
-The number of members of supervisory Board shall be decided by the general meeting of members but not exceeding of persons.
-Cooperatives with 30 members or more, unions of cooperatives with 10 members or more must elect the supervisory Board.
+The number of members of supervisory Board shall be decided by the general meeting of members or more, unions of cooperatives with 10 members or more must elect the supervisory Board.
 For cooperatives with less than 10 member cooperatives, the establishment of supervisory Board or controller shall be regulated by the charter.